Aros69/RobinDonnay/_posts/2019-05-20-Figures-De-Phil.md

 <img src="/RobinDonnay/images/FiguresDePhil/FigureDePhilGame.jpg" alt="Level" width="1000" />

 The figures of Phil is a 2D party game where the goal is to study figures of styles.
 Levels are generated procedurally using a database of figures of styles.
-This project as been done in two weeks during a university class about educationnal software and serious game.
+This project as been done during a university class about educationnal software and serious game.

 The source code and more informations (in French) are available [here](https://github.com/Aros69/FiguresDePhil).